yetanotherco/aligned_layer/docs/1_introduction/4_faq.md

 ### Why do we need a ZK verification layer?

 Verifiable computation allows developers to build applications that help Ethereum scale or even create applications that were not possible before, with enhanced privacy properties.
 We believe the future of Ethereum will be shaped by zero-knowledge proofs and help it increase its capabilities.

+### How about Aligned and TEE?

+We want Aligned to verify TEE attestations.
+We think TEEs provide an alternative to ZK in some applications where ZK is too computationally intensive or as an additional mechanism to provide integrity (the case of multiproofs).